 With these thoughts in mind, let’s now take a look at four suggestions to help you transcend the third rung of Maslow’s Hierarchy of Needs.
 Here are some ideas to help you strengthen your resolve whenever you’re bombarded with criticism or threatened with rejection:

-1. Reduce your vulnerability and sensitivity to negative feedback by regularly taking time out to affirm your uniqueness and sense of identity. (listen to Being Unique vs. Feeling Unique on YouTube)
+1. Reduce your vulnerability and sensitivity to negative feedback by regularly taking time out to affirm your uniqueness and sense of identity. (read Being Unique vs. Feeling Unique)